-Wayne Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas, and certificates.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, 404-679-4500, http://www.sacscoc.org for questions about the accreditation of Wayne Community College.
+Wayne Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Wayne Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

 Wayne Community College encourages persons with disabilities to participate in its programs and activities.
-If you anticipate needing accommodation or have questions about access, please contact the Disability Services Counselor at 919-739-6729.
+If you anticipate needing accommodation or have questions about access, please contact the Accessibility Counselor at 919-739-6729.
 Please allow sufficient time to arrange accommodation.